 Moderator: Irma Karjalainen, HSY, Metrex

-Tanja Lahti, Helsinki Region Infoshare, City of Helsinki
+Tanja Lahti, Project manager of Helsinki Region Infoshare

 Session 2: Making resilient neighbourhoods

 Moderator: Kaisa Schmidt-Thomé, Senior Expert in Urban Transformations team at Demos Helsinki